bart-kroon/TM1/README.md

 1. Run TMIV encoder
 1. Run TMIV decoder to render a viewport

-For more details, see the example below
+For more details, see the example below.

 ### Example for running TMIV encoder